AaronBertrand/sql-docs/docs/t-sql/functions/string-split-transact-sql.md

 Note that the *enable_ordinal* argument must be a constant value, not a column or variable.
 It must also be either a **bit** or **int** data type with a value of 0 or 1.
 Otherwise, the function will raise an error.

 The output rows might be in any order.
-The order is _not_ guaranteed to match the order of the substrings in the input string.
+The order is _not_ guaranteed to match the order of the substrings in the input string, even if `enable_ordinal` is specified.
 You can override the final sort order by using an ORDER BY clause on the SELECT statement, for example, `ORDER BY value` or `ORDER BY ordinal`.

 0x0000 (**char(0)**) is an undefined character in Windows collations and cannot be included in STRING_SPLIT.